hornzzy/hello-world/README.md

 # hello-world
 a new program
-it's my fist git test
+it's my first git test